 Honestly, I don’t know how much good knowing how witnessing domestic abuse would have helped me when my marriage and children were young.
 But if I had support, maybe I could have left my abusive marriage years before.
-You have access to verbal and emotional abuse support.
-All you have to do is ask for it at Get Verbal and Emotional Abuse Help for Free – Sign Up Here or visit the National Domestic Violence Hotline.
+However, you have access to verbal and emotional abuse support.
+All you have to do is ask for it at The Verbal Abuse Journals Mentoring Program or visit the National Domestic Violence Hotline.

 Featured photo by Luke Pennystan

 - Am I Abused?
 (A Quiz)

 - Are Abusers Mentally Ill?
 If So, What Do I Do About It?

 - Are Abusers Typically Men?
 Let’s Stop Assuming They Are

 - Can You Be Financially Abused If You Have Money?